Mitu03/TO-Do/README.md

-Basic To DO using HTML, CSS, JS.
+Basic To DO using HTML, CSS, JS..